xanderhendriks/rpi-embedded-target-action-runner/README.md

     cd /workarea/unit_test/crc
     mkdir build
+    cd build
     cmake ..
     make

 The test output indicates that one of the checks in in the CRC unit test is failing.
-Fix the test by updating the expected crc value
+Fix the test by updating the expected crc value.
+Rebuild and test is done by executing `make`.

 ## Execute in Github actions
 Add the unit test job in between the build and release jobs: